AhshanulHaiderTAnha/react-inertia-app/README.md

 ## Running the Application

-    Now, you're ready to run the local server and Vite in the terminal:
+    Now, youre ready to run the local server and Vite in the terminal:

     $ php artisan serve
     $ npm run dev